Local Wally's Top North County Restaurants

 Best Eats in Del Mar, Encinitas, & Carlsbad

 Of course, these beach towns are also tons of fun to visit so make sure you plan your day to walk around and see the sights.
 Great local beaches too and lots of local events like Farmers Markets and cruisin' car nights makes San Diego's North County a worthy destination into itself.
-Like craft beer?
-Make sure you visit my other site, Drink Up San Diego, to get the latest list of the dozens of great local breweries in the area.

 Best Places to Eat in Del Mar